data-miner00/postman/README.md

 The following are the screenshots of my Postman client that demonstrates the application of the good practises that makes the whole workspace clean and delightful to work with.

+The environments are configured properly as shown.

 ![Postman screenshot for environments](/images/postman_envs0.png)

+Simple crud with variables applied as shown below.

 ![Postman screenshot for collections](/images/postman_collection.png)

 ## API Development